 A custom-made mouthguard is created by a qualified dentist from precise impressions of your mouth.
 It fits comfortably, allowing normal swallowing, breathing, and speech.
 Because it fits so well, a custom mouthguard stays in place for optimal protection.

-It provides dental trauma protection for lips, gums, teeth, and bone arches, and reduces risk and severity of traumatic brain injury.
+It provides dental trauma protection for lips, gums, teeth, and bone aches, and reduces the risk and severity of traumatic brain injury.
 Mouthguards should be worn by adults and children during contact sports and any activities with risk of fall or trauma.